statikfintechllc/Ascend-Institute/docs/README.md

 # AscendAI Traffic</h1>

   <em>
-    The Institute’s GremlinGPT system, has already been reviewed and starred by tkersey from Atrium.
-    We have received our 14th Star, Thank you, suninweb, and our 3nd Fork, Thank you, NullMeDev, Let’s get GremlinGPT Funed & Seen.
+    We have received our 2nd Star, Thank you, KDK-Grim, and our 3nd, Let’s get GremlinGPT Seen & Funded.
   </em>
 </div>
 <div align="center">